- Academic Programs

 - Official transcripts from each post-secondary institution attended.

-- A two-page typed biography that includes information about your background and experience and how they relate to your future career goals.
+- A two-page typed biography that includes information about your background and experience and how they relate to your future personal and professional goals.

 - A resume of your educational background and professional work experience.